nicholasung/DiscordEmoteBot/README.md

 # Setup
 - Install Docker and Pull the Alpine container
 - cd into the main directory in the repo
+- Add your bots token to the .env file
 - run ``` docker build --build-arg TOKEN=$(grep TOKEN .env | cut -d '=' -f2) -t discordemotebot . ```
 - to start run ```docker run discordemotebot```